web-music-score/wms/README.md

 ### Guitar Tab

-This library has preliminary guitar tab rendering.
+This library has simple guitar tab rendering.

 Add notes with `string` property to specify at what string the fret number is rendered in the tab.